Update, Feb. 14, 2024: This article has been updated and fact-checked to reflect the most current tax information according to the IRS.

-The earned income tax credit (EITC) put an average of $2,043 back in recipients’ hands and helped lift millions of children above the poverty line last year.
+The earned income tax credit (EITC) put an average of $2,541 back in recipients’ hands last year and has helped lift millions of children above the poverty line.

 Tax credits help reduce how much you owe or can help give you a refund.
 The earned income tax credit is meant to help working people with low or moderate incomes.